Exophiala phaeomuriformis: History

 Exophiala phaeomuriformis is a member of the genus Exophiala, described in 1952 based on E. jeanselmei.
 Thirty species of Exophiala are currently recognized amongst which Exophiala (Wangiella) dermatitidis is the most common.
 When studying samples of E. dermatitidis, Tadahiko Matsumoto and colleagues observed strains with a granular colonial form and distinctive microscopic morphology.
 Based on the resemblance of these strains to the genus Sarcinomyces, they proposed the new name, S. phaeomuriformis.
 This taxon was transferred to the genus Exophiala by Tiago Matos and co-workers in 2003 because of its yeast-like morphology (rather than the meristematic form characteristic to members of the genus Sarcinomyces), and its closer DNA homology to the genus Exophiala.

-Exophiala phaeomuriformis is a dematiceous (darkly pigmented) fungus and member of the group of fungi known as the black yeasts.
+Exophiala phaeomuriformis is a dematiaceous (darkly pigmented) fungus and member of the group of fungi known as the black yeasts.
 Black yeasts are an unrelated category of fungi that share yeast-like morphology and possess darkly melanized cell walls.
 Although their DNA sequences are distinctive, E. phaeomuriformis and E. dermatitidis are so closely related that the two cannot be reliably differentiated morphologically or physiologically.
 Antigenic cross-reactivity suggests that E. phaeomuriformis may have originated as multicellular variant of E. dematitidis.